 If you just bought your mobile home and discovered the home is not level, you might feel a little wronged.
-Don’t worry too much; most causes are often less nefarious than a negligent owner or contractor.
+But don’t worry too much; most causes are often less nefarious than a negligent owner or contractor.
 Even though it might seem like an impossible task, there are solutions to your problem.
 As a matter of fact, you can do it yourself!

 This article is here to answer all the above questions for you and to help you get back to a level home.